all

 Day 4 KORČULA - LASTOVO (Skrivena Luka) 23NM

-This island is called The island of bright stars.
+This island is called the Island of Bright Stars.
 Lastovo is the most remote inhabited Croatian island, far from many typical sailing routes.
-Lastovo is a Nature Park where You can be alone and experience complete privacy.
-There are several smaller islands around Lastovo which you can reach only by boat.
+Lastovo is a Nature Park where you can be alone and experience complete privacy.
+Several smaller islands around Lastovo can only be reached by boat.

-Because of its beautiful bays, pristine shores, and lush vegetation, it is an ideal destination for seafarers.
-There are several small ports and coastal villages on the island: Pasadur, Ubli, Lučica, Skrivena Luka, Zaklopatica.
+Due to its stunning bays, pristine shores, and lush vegetation, it is an ideal destination for sailors.
+There are several small ports and coastal villages on the island: Pasadur, Ubli, Lučica, Skrivena Luka, and Zaklopatica.
 The safest anchorage bays are Skrivena Luka on the south side, Velo Lago on the west, and Zaklopatica on the north of the island.

 sailing-itinerary-south-adriatic-lastovo-skrivena-luka.jpg